UCC Undergraduate courses

 Course Outline

-You can take Archaeology as one of four subjects in the First Arts course.
-You will be provided with a general introduction to the discipline of Archaeology in Year 1 so you will not need to have any particular background in this subject.
+You will be provided with a general introduction to the discipline of Archaeology in Year 1, so you will not need to have any particular background in this subject.
 You will also be introduced to the Archaeology of Ireland, spanning 10 millennia from the earliest human settlement of the island to the early modern era.

 Years 3 and 4 provide foundation and advanced training in Irish and European Archaeology, as well as a range of skills-orientated courses that are necessary for career development.

-Overall, the BA degree in Archaeology seeks to balance archaeological theory and culture history courses with those dealing with fieldwork and scientific approaches in the past.
+Overall, the BA degree in Archaeology seeks to balance archaeological theory and culture history modules with those dealing with fieldwork and scientific approaches in the past.

 • AR1001 The Archaeology of Ireland in Context (15 credits)